imneil04/feproject1/README.md

 -Meet the team (about us) page  <br />
 -Contact Us page  <br />

-Additional 9 Footer links that can navigate to other pages.  <br />
+Additional Footer links that can be modified to navigate to other pages.  <br />

 1.Website is cross-browser compatible (Google, Edge, Firefox).
 Was tested and perfectly runs fine.  <br />
 2.Website is responsive.
 Adapts to screen breakpoint changes (mobile, tablet, laptop, or pc).  <br />